Jason-q-Ha/Very-basic-Tic-tac-toe-Game/README.md

         # make input integer for position
         position = int(input('Choose your next position: (1 - 9)'))
     return position
-# Step9
-# ask if players wanna play a game

 #Step9
     # ask if players wanna play a game
 def replay():
     return input(' Do you wanna run it again?
 Enter Yes or No').lower().startswith('y')

 # Step 10
     # now use while loops to tun the game and
     # return commands to the players
 print('Tic tac toe.....
 The GAME')

 while True: